ValtoForks/dgl/dgl2-specification.md

 * "Game-specific" means that semantics of some data is not defined by the format specification, but rather defined by the game that uses DGL.
 Such semantics is a convention between game programmers and game asset creators.
 However, this should not break compatibility with DGL itself.
 * "Engine-specific" has a very close meaning to above.
 Semantics of some data is not defined by the format specification, but rather by the engine that implements DGL2 support.
 The main difference from "game-specific" is that such supersets of DGL2 are not necessarily need to be compatible with DGL engine, they are specific to engines that use them.
 * "Editor-specific" means that semantics of some data is not defined by the format specification, but rather defined by the editor that created DGL2 file (this can be DGL2 exporter for a general-purpose 3D editor, or a tool that is specially designed for working with DGL2).
 It should not break compatibility with DGL, and can be ignored by the game or the engine.
+Main purpose of such data is to serve as metadata for auxiliary production tools (project managers, asset browsers, etc).

 Data Types
 ----------